-providers and childminders than for school-based providers.32 The percentage increases for group-based providers (8%33) and childminders (6%) were above inflation34, while the change for school-based providers (3%35) was in line with inflation.
+The average hourly fee charged by providers for parent-paid hours increased between 2019 and 2021 for all three provider types, but the change was greater for group-based providers and childminders than for school-based providers.
+The percentage increases for group-based providers (8%) and childminders (6%) were above inflation, while the change for school-based providers (3%) was in line with inflation.
 As with opening hours, Figure 6.2 shows that the increase for childminders was notably greater than in the pre-COVID year, indicating that childminders had a greater need than other provider types to recover lost income (or cover increased costs) by raising parent-paid hourly fees.
 On the other hand, fee increases for group-based providers and school-based providers were in line with the proportionate rises seen in the pre-COVID year.